arunendapally/twitter-microservices-example/README.md

 SELECT COUNT(*) FROM likes WHERE user_id = ?
 ```

+So the new service just goes directly to the source tables to get the data it needs to fulfill its requests.

 ![](img/classic.png)

 Many existing services that generate lots of revenue are implemented like this, and if this approach meets all requirements, then great!